BeatrisIlieva/softuni-courseworks/README.md

 13. Last Seen Products:

      As part of our user-centric approach, the system stores the last three products viewed by users in their session.
 This recent product history is thoughtfully displayed on pages where it is most relevant, ensuring a personalized and efficient browsing experience.
 Users can easily revisit and consider these recently viewed products, adding a layer of convenience to their journey throughout the platform.

+14. Logout Functionality:

+     By clicking on the Logout button conveniently placed in the header, customers can initiate alog-out process.
+Following the click, users are redirected to the Login or Register page.

 <p align="right" dir="auto"><a href="#djangoe-commercewebsite">Back To Top</a></p>